Redcart/Use_case_infeeny/README.md

 We are provided with a data set telco.csv that contains informations about customers.

+We begin by doing some descriptive statistics.

-We benchmark through AUC metric two algorithms:
+Then we benchmark through AUC metric two algorithms:
 - **Logistic Regression**
 - **Random Forests**